-Two independent studies found significantly higher CAST*MR® total scores for criminal defendants with intellectual disabilities who were competent to stand trial versus those who were incompetent.
-These findings provided replicated evidence for satisfactory criterion validity and were cited in a favorable review of the CAST*MR® by Deborah K. Cooper, Ph.D. and Thomas Grisso, Ph.D. in Behavioral Sciences and the Law, 15, 347-364 (1997).
+Two independent studies found significantly higher CAST*ID® total scores for criminal defendants with intellectual disability who were competent to stand trial versus those who were incompetent.
+These findings provided replicated evidence for satisfactory criterion validity and were cited in a favorable review of the CAST*ID® by Deborah K. Cooper, Ph.D. and Thomas Grisso, Ph.D. in Behavioral Sciences and the Law, 15, 347-364 (1997).

 Ruth Luckasson, JD, is a distinguished professor of special education at the University of New Mexico, where she also has been the Chair of the Department of Special Education.
 Previously, she was president of the American Association on Intellectual and Developmental Disabilities.
 She currently serves on The Arc of the United States Policy and Positions Committee and as chair of its Legal Advocacy and Human Rights Subcommittee.

-Ages: The CAST*MR® is normed for adolescents and adults ages 18 and older with a mild or moderate level of severity of intellectual disability.
+Ages: The CAST*ID® is normed for adolescents and adults ages 18 and older with a mild or moderate level of severity of intellectual disability.